-Soup's On: Mamma Leone's Chicken Soup
+Soup's On: Asian Seafood Soup

 “Soup is to the meal, what the hostess' smile of welcome is to the party.
 A prelude to the goodness to come.” ~ Louis P. De Gouy, The Soup Book (1949)